Muzzammi11/secret-messenger/README.md

 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.
-🙏 Acknowledgments

-    Powered by Next.js and Firebase

-    Inspired by the need for anonymous communication

-📞 Support

 If you have any questions or need help, please open an issue on GitHub.